 1. 112 Iceland

 Wapp is a walking app, that acts as both a hiking guide and a travel guide.
 You can use it to find a variety of trails in Iceland, and while you’re following them the app pops up with information and photos of interesting places you’re going to pass by.
 This is a great way of learning about different places along your chosen route.
 Wapp lets you download the maps over WiFi and use them while you’re offline, which is a great way of avoiding data roaming costs.
-The app allows you to find hiking trails bt searching by the length of trail, elevation, difficulty and territory.
+The app allows you to find hiking trails bt searching by the length of trail, elevation, difficulty, and territory.
 The app itself is free, but you do have to pay for some of the trails require purchasing.
-But still, it’s a really good app to use when travelling in Iceland.
+But still, it’s a really good app to use when traveling in Iceland.

 Having Vegagerdin installed on your phone is a must when traveling in Iceland.
-This is a road information app, and displays information on road conditions and the weather, so you check whether it is safe to drive your chosen route.
-It’ll let you know whether a road is clear, slippery, very slippery, covered in snow, and impassable.
+This is a road information app, and displays information on road conditions and the weather, so you can check if the route you’re traveling is safe.
+It’ll let you know whether a road is clear, slippery, very slippery, covered in snow, or impassable.
 Vegagerdin is free to download, and I highly recommend using it to check the road conditions in Iceland before heading out.
 I would check the app each morning, and again whenever I would stop off somewhere to confirm the roads are still safe before I continued driving.